Ethereal49/Ethereal49/README.md

 - 👋 Hi, I’m @Ethereal49
-- 👀 I’m interested in nothing
+- 👀 I’m interested in ML, especially CV.
-- 🌱 I’m currently learning C/Python/Java/Html/CSS/Javascript
+- 🌱 I’m currently learning C/Python
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me?
-No way.
+Currently, email me at ethereal49@proton.me.

 <!---
 Ethereal49/Ethereal49 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.